TALlama/calville/characters/orson.md

 He recently [became aware][s01e09] that Bao has [long][s01e02] [harbored][s01e06] a crush on him, but he has no idea what he should do about it.

+He and Eirwyn had a [disagreement][s02e01] over a package meant for her but delivered to him, and neither of them has forgiven the other for it.

 ## Powers

 Orson can cloud mens' minds to wrap himself in the shadows, becoming invisible.
 When he does so he affects his "Hero Voice" to talk– a deep growl instead of his usual subdued mumbling.
 He also tends to lose himself in his "character", saying and doing things that he would never do when visible.
 He often wonders why this is, and how– and if– he can better control himself.